How We Collect Trash

 What We Cannot Collect

-- Hazardous materials - such as old pesticides;
+- Hazardous materials - such as old pesticides, creosote materials (railroad ties)

-- COMPACT FLOURESCENT LIGHTBULB (CFL) DISPOSAL - These bulbs may NOT be disposed of in your garbage or trash containers due to mercury contamination issues.
+- COMPACT FLORESCENT LIGHTBULB (CFL) DISPOSAL - These bulbs may NOT be disposed of in your garbage or trash due to mercury contamination issues.